koljapluemer/situation-based-language-learning/src/frontend-cram/pages/practice-understanding-text/understanding-goal-task-flow.md

 ```
 For each gloss:
-  If it has no contains ’ dependencies met
+  If it has no contains ï¿½ dependencies met
   For each containsId:
-    If gloss not loaded ’ dependencies not met
+    If gloss not loaded ï¿½ dependencies not met
-    If recall < 0.8 ’ dependencies not met
+    If recall < 0.8 ï¿½ dependencies not met
-  All checks passed ’ dependencies met
+  All checks passed ï¿½ dependencies met
 ```

-**Example**: To practice "¿Cómo estás?" you must first practice "cómo" and "estás" until they reach 0.8 recall.
+**Example**: To practice "ï¿½Cï¿½mo estï¿½s?" you must first practice "cï¿½mo" and "estï¿½s" until they reach 0.8 recall.

 ### Readiness Check (`allGlossesReady`)

 ```
-If no challenge glosses ’ not ready
+If no challenge glosses â†’ not ready
-For each challenge gloss:
+For each non-challenge gloss (dependencies):
-  If gloss not loaded ’ not ready
-  If recall < 0.95 ’ not ready
+  If recall < 0.95 â†’ not ready
-All checks passed ’ ready for final challenge
+All checks passed â†’ ready for final challenge
 ```

+**Note**: Challenge glosses themselves are NOT checked for recall, since they're excluded from normal practice and only appear in the final test.

 ### Progress Updates (`handleTaskFinished`)

 1. **Reload practiced gloss** from Dexie (gets updated `progressEbisu`)
 2. **Update Map** with fresh gloss data
+3. **Track reveal completion** - If task was `gloss-reveal`, remove gloss from `glossesNeedingReveal`
-3. **Check if final challenge** - If yes and all ready, mark complete
+4. **Check if final challenge** - If yes and all ready, mark complete
-4. **Generate next task** - Continue practice flow
+5. **Generate next task** - Continue practice flow

 ## Ebisu Integration